 Billie vs Flamingo vs Venus: The Verdict

 If you’re in the market for a new razor and see value in a subscription service, Billie would be a great bet.
 It has the cheapest pricing, simplest ordering model, and the friendliest return, cancellation, and shipping policies to boot.
 With the great reviews, Billie is pretty much a no-risk purchase.
-Click below to try the womens “razor of the year” for just $9.
+We really like the Billie shave club.
+Click below to try the women’s “razor of the year” for just $9.

 If you already have a tried-and-tested store-bought razor, there’s a good chance it’s a Venus, and Venus Direct will take your shaving experience to the next level.
 Even with pricing just a hair less than buying in-store, you can’t beat the convenience of auto-replenishment and free shipping.
-The same classic razor that women have loved for decades, shipped directly to your door at a cadence that works for you.
+The same classic razor that women have loved for decades, shipped directly to your door at a cadence that works for you through the Venus Shave Club.
+In terms of brand, this is probably the best razor club.
 What’s not to love?

 Between Billie, Flamingo, and Venus Direct, women now have some great razor subscription options.
-Knowing how DollarShaveClub and other cutting-edge brands revolutionized the way men (especially millennials) now buy shaving supplies, you can rest assured that the trend is here to stay.
-Try them today to avoid an unintentionally hairy situation.
+Knowing how DollarShaveClub, Harry’s, and other cutting-edge brands revolutionized the way men (especially millennials) now buy shaving supplies, you can rest assured that the trend is here to stay.
+Give them a try today to avoid an unintentionally hairy situation.